openshift/openshift-origin-design/web-console/knikubevirt/expose-vm-as-a-service/expose-vm-as-a-service.md

 ![Expose From VM List](img/Expose_01.png)

 We added a new action called “Expose as Network Service”.
 Clicking on that will open the Expose as Network popup.
+IP is shown only if the Cluster IP is selected so it is a progressive disclosure case.

 ![Pop up](img/Expose_02.png)